 It’s an exercise that’s underrated and underutilized but comes with massive benefits.

-How to Do a Reverse Crunch:
+How to Do It:

 - With your knees bent at a 90-degree angle, lift your feet off the floor to the point where your legs and feet are parallel to the floor.

 2. Cross Body Climber

-The cross body climber is a core-strengthening move that engages your entire abdominal muscles and more.
+This next exercise engages your abdominal muscles and helps you build a strong core.
 Because it’s a fast-tempo, high-intensity move, you get to burn far more calories than other resistance exercises.
-It’s also a great exercise to build stability and balance.

 By reaching over to the other side with your knee on each rep, you intensely target your obliques.

-How to Do a Cross Body Climber:
+How to Do It:

 - Now switch legs and repeat on the other side.
 Continue alternating for 12-15 reps per side.
 Keep your body straight and your hips low at all times.